-A few of the copies had been reserved from Middle Eastern countries.
-One copy is available for sale by the Altea Gallery in London’s Mayfair.
+A few copies of Earth Platinum had been reserved from Middle Eastern countries.
 Before you think you’re ready to move on from your 30-kg (60-lb) facsimile of Blaeu’s Atlas Maior , check your cash flow: the book’s price is commensurate with its brobdingnagian size, and will be yours in exchange for a hefty $100,000.

 Many thanks to Massimo De Martini of the Altea Gallery for providing a picture of Earth Platinum.
 Other pictures of the atlas taken here and here.
 The Klencke Atlas image taken here from the British Cartographic Society blog.